mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 This conversation made me realize that I'm *not* Google.
 I provide Google a service for which I am paid money.

 I know it sounds really obvious, but it was a huge realization for me.
 There were all these things I did because I thought, "This isn't good for me, but it's the right thing for Google."

+I imagined that instead of drawing a salary from Google, I was paid by the hour.
+And they said to me, "We won't pay you for the time you spend fixing bugs, but it's good for Google if you fix bugs, so can you please fix bugs?"

+# Optimizing for promotion

 # Prospects